-Seems like this peppermint bark recipe is a holiday recipe that people always look for during the Christmas party!
+Peppermint bark chocolate recipe is a holiday recipe that people always look for during the Christmas party!
 This layered, easy chocolate treat makes a festive peppermint bark homemade gift or addition to your desserts for Thanksgiving or any holiday party, too.
 It’s one of our favorite recipes for holiday candy, peppermint bark cookies, and Christmas bark recipes.

 How To Make a Peppermint Bark Recipe

 Thinking of a homemade peppermint bark recipe for homemade holiday gifts or Christmas candy recipes?
 Definitely include this best peppermint bark recipe ever!
 This is pretty close to the classic peppermint bark recipe that I grew up eating that was a family holiday favorite.
 It’s an easy treat that also makes great homemade gifts from the kitchen.
 There are creative ways you can package this favorite holiday treat into presents.

 Peppermint Bark Recipe with White Chocolate

 This is a white and dark chocolate peppermint bark recipe, but you can also make it with only melted white chocolate or just with regular melted chocolate.

 - Dark chocolate – good quality (or regular chocolate like milk chocolate / semisweet chocolate *)